Shahrokh-Hamidi/FMCW-Radar-77GHz/README.md

 - Tracking: Kalman Filter - Constant Velocity motion model
 - Data Association is based on Joint Probabilistic Data Association filter (JPDAF)

-- Three stationary cars are identified with labels ranging from 0 to 2 and the person walks in front of the radar back and forth.
+- Three stationary cars are identified with labels ranging from 0 to 2 and a person is walking in front of the radar.